What is AIESEC?

 We have operated in this way since our inception, making us uniquely “by students, for students”, for over 65 years.
 The global leadership teams are elected by the membership annually.

-At Yale, we are 20 students who facilitate the process for you to go on your internship.
-When you are in-country at your internship, you are taken care of by like-minded students who run the AIESEC committee there and are responsible for working with businesses and organizations to set up your internship and help you explore their culture.
+At Yale, we are 16 students who facilitate the process for you to go on your internship.
+When you are in-country at your internship, you are taken care of by like-minded youth who run the AIESEC committee there and are responsible for working with businesses and organizations to set up your internship and help you explore their culture.

 Who is AIESEC affiliated with?